 What Is TAP?

-TAP provides free telephone equipment to eligible Arkansans who are deaf, hard of hearing, deafblind, or who have a speech, visual, mobility or cognitive impairment that prevents them from using a standard telephone.
-TAP is a program within Arkansas Rehabilitation Services that removes the barriers to telecommunication access through the provision of accessible communication technology.
+The Telecommunications Access Program(TAP) provides free telecommunication equipment to eligible Arkansans who are deaf, hard of hearing, deafblind, or who have a speech, visual, mobility, or intellectual impairment.
+TAP removes the barriers to telecommunication access through the provision of accessible communication technology.

 Anyone who meets the following criteria can apply:

 - Is an Arkansas resident.

 - Disability certified by a qualified professional verifying the need for specialized telecommunication equipment.

 Income Eligibility: If your income is $50,000 a year or below, the equipment is free.
 If you make more than $50,000 a year, a shared cost option is available.

 Apply for TAP by downloading the application here.

 The following list is some of our more commonly distributed equipment.
 If there is a need for equipment that is not listed please contact the TAP office.

 Text Telephone (TTY/TDD) - The TTY helps people who are deaf or speech impaired to communicate over the phone by sending and receiving typed messages.